 Welcome to EC155.
 The objective of this course is that each student learns how to use microeconomic reasoning to analyze individual, group, and societal behavior in a wide range of settings and to apply that reasoning to the challenges of our time.

-This website, which we will build during the semester, serves several purposes.
+This website (found at go/ec155), which we will build during the semester, serves several purposes.
 First, this website includes the material found in a standard syllabus: information about course requirements and readings.
 It also includes an ongoing weekly schedule, which will document current topics, required and recommended readings, course assignments, and handouts.
 The courses five problem sets will be found here.
-Finally, this page has supporting information about the course, including my spring 2015 office hours
+Finally, this page has supporting information about the course, including my fall 2015 office hours

 Good luck in this course.
 I am looking forward to it.

 Class meetings: Tuesdays and Thursdays; 9:30 – 10:45 (Econ 0155A)

 Spring 2020 Office Hours in Franklin Environmental Center 119

 Tuesdays 2:00 – 4:00 and Fridays 1:00 – 3:00